ana-polo/DBM04-veterinary-sol/README.md

 **👀 Remember to not forget!**
 - Properly format and document the code.
-#
-#

 <a name="query"></a>
 #### iii.
 Querying data.
 ****
-##### TO DO:
+##### 📝 TO DO:
-        - Create sql scripts that allow you to obtain the following data from the created DB.
+        - Create SQL scripts that allow you to obtain the following data from the created DB.

 <details>
     <summary>CLICK ME TO SEE THE QUERIES</summary>

-*
 1. List the first and last names of cat owners.
 2. List the first and last names of cat owners in a single field.
 3. List the name and surname of cat owners in a single field, separated by 6 spaces.
 4. List the name and surname of cat owners in a single field, separated by 6 spaces with no spaces either in front or behind.
 5. List the maximum number of dogs that cat owners have.
 6. Add the number of animals (cats and dogs) that owners who have cats or dogs have and take it out along with the name and surname of the owner.
 7. When was the youngest dog born?
 8. What about the oldest cat?
 9. Bring out the age of all dogs.
 10. Capitalize the names of the dogs.
 11. Lowercase cat names.
 12. In the names of the owners change the letter a to the letter b.
 13. Replace the owners' surname Smith with Campbell.
 14. In the names of the animals look for the position of the first a after the 3 character.
 For example.
 Matilda returns me 7.
 15. How many years have passed between the oldest and youngest cat were born.
 16. Update the quota of dogs by increasing it by 1 euro to those who were born before January the first, 2018'.
 17. Update the date of birth of cats, adding 1 month.
 18. Delete Peque and update the number of cats owned bay the owner.
 </details>